GlenKPeterson/PdfLayoutManager/README.md

 ***Q: Will PdfLayoutManager ever support cropping the contents of a fixed-size box?***

 **A:** If the contents are all little things, we could just show as many little letters or images as completely fit, then no more (truncate the list of contents).
 But if the contents are big compared to the bounding box, we either have to show none of them, or crop the individual images or letters.
-I'm not currently aware if PDFBox or the PDF spec has cropping built in.
+The PDF spec mentions something about a "clipping path" that might be a way to trim overflow, if it's user-accessible.
+I'm not currently aware of PDFBox support for this (if it's even possible).
 I guess showing none could work, but I'm not in a rush to implement that since it's conceptually so different from how the rest of PdfLayoutManager works.

 Maybe some day I'll provide some sample code so you can do this yourself.
 [TextStyle](src/main/java/com/planbase/pdf/layoutmanager/TextStyle.java) has lineHeight() and stringWidthInDocUnits() that you may find useful for writing your own compatible cropping algorithm.
 If you do that (and it works well), I hope you'll consider contributing it back to PdfLayoutManager so that others can benefit!